How To Lead a Human Centered Design Workshop

 An inside look at The Design Kit: Human Centered Design Prototyping Workshop Course

-- I highly recommend that you take at least one of the many courses that IDEO and +Acumen have put together.
+- We highly recommend that you take at least one of the many courses that IDEO and Acumen have put together.
 You will learn a lot about yourself and how you work in teams, also creative ways of collaborating together to reach a common goal.

 - Practice the mindsets and methods of human-centered design